 A. Any remaining balance automatically rolls over year after year.
 HSA funds never expire even if you switch employers.
-The account is portable and becomes an individual account if you leave your employer and may be transferred to another HSA with a new employer.

 Q. Do I need to keep receipts when spending my HSA funds?

 A. Yes.
 Although Optum Bank will not request any documentation, the IRS may audit you.
 Keep all your receipts or any other documents to substantiate your claims, such as the Explanation of Benefits (EOB) from your insurance companies.